 Toll-free number: 1-800-526-7234

-This free service of the US Department of Labor offers information and ideas for supervisors and employees about accommodations for people with disabilities, including practical suggestions for the workplace
+This free service of the US Department of Labor offers information and ideas for supervisors and employees about accommodations for people with cancer, including practical suggestions for the workplace.

 National Cancer Institute